 Glenna graduated from Columbia University, NY, with a B.S. in Chemical Engineering.
 She is conversationally fluent in Spanish.

-A favorite quote: We can no more be disconnected from each other or the places we inhabit than from the air we breathe.
+A favorite quote or reflection: We can no more be disconnected from each other or the places we inhabit than from the air we breathe.

 Collin Rustin • Ally

-Collin Rustin has more than 30 years experience as an executive coach, group facilitator and trainer.
-He has extensive experience helping leaders and managers improve their effectiveness in handling controversial issues and successfully resolving conflicts.
+Collin Rustin has more than 30 years experience as an executive coach, group facilitator, leadership trainer, and mediator.
+He has extensive experience helping leaders and managers improve their effectiveness in handling controversial issues and successfully resolving seemingly intractable conflicts.
 He is masterful at helping groups appreciate diversity, understand the value of dialogue, and build cultures of inclusion.

-Collin’s practice includes working with emerging leaders in business, government, the service industry, manufacturing, tele-communications, and the military to improve their effectiveness in leading and managing others.
-He is an adjunct trainer and executive coach for the Center for Creative Leadership® in Greensboro NC.
+Collin’s practice includes working with emerging leaders in government, the non-profit sector, business, manufacturing, tele-communications, and the military to improve their effectiveness in leading and managing others.

-Ken holds a BA in Psychology and Legal Studies from the University of California, Santa Cruz.
-He is also conversationally fluent in Thai.
+Ken holds a BA in Psychology and Legal Studies from the University of California, Santa Cruz, and is a Certified Professional Coach under the International Coach Federation and a Registered Yoga Teacher.
+He is a son of Thai immigrants and is conversationally fluent in Thai.